 A tenant’s credit report can reveal how many monthly payments they have (and how much they are), any past addresses and other identifying information, some public criminal records, and more vital information.
 If a landlord is willing to look deeper into a tenant’s creditworthiness, the credit report can give them more than they may need.

 FCRA Compliance for Credit Checks

 The Federal Credit Reporting Act requires that landlords must receive a tenant’s consent to run a credit check.
-Written consent can be given on the rental application form itself, via a separate consent form (see this template as an example) or through the procedures of a tenant screening service.
+Written consent can be given on the rental application form itself, via a separate consent form or through the procedures of a tenant screening service.

 If you are using a tenant screening service that performs the request for consent, make sure they are FCRA compliant and take the necessary steps before ordering the credit report.
 These steps include the disclosure that a check is going to take place, authorization from the tenant that the check is allowed to take place, and a notification of any adverse action.